 Jennifer Marrs, P.E.

-	This is the CD-ROM version of this title.
 For the printed book, click here.

 Designers at all levels of experience need a handy, comprehensive reference that helps them get the job done faster... and better.
 Machine Designers Reference by J. Marrs fulfills the need, and then some.
 This hardcover 716-page volume benefits from the author's 20 years of experience as a working mechanical designer.
 The result is 12 chapters organized in a very practical way (click the TOC button, above).
 This popular work is packed with essential charts and tables.

 The author's pragmatic intention with Machine Designers Reference is a volume that supports and compliments today's software programs and the Internet links most commonly relied upon by mechanical designers in the field.
 At the same time, the book is exceptionally useful to mechanical engineering students and fresh graduates seeking to excel at the curriculum or advance their career in design.
 Machine Designers Reference complements the coverage offered by standard textbooks in the field.
 It serves effectively as a bridge between the academic experience and practical design employment in the industry.

 - Selection, sizing and tolerances for mechanical parts and assemblies